 Bottom line

 NFL primetime games — Thursday Night, Sunday Night, Monday Night — are the most heavily bet windows on the schedule and produce the most reliable sharp-money signals.
 Lean unders on Thursday and cold-weather Mondays, distrust home favorites laying points in TNF, watch for reverse line movement against heavy public bias, and never bet a primetime line just because the matchup is exciting.
-Discipline beats spectacle every week.
+Discipline beats spectacle every week, especially if you are measuring each close with CLV.

 Bet responsibly — set limits, never chase losses.